smorrrs/KQ-IV-Resources/kq_iv_glitches_and_skips.md

 Estimated Save: 15 min

 Attempts: Setting the game to min speed and rushing up the path, you can just get halfway to the loading zone.
-The fall triggers on this screen are only 1 pixel wide, so one idea is to try to bypass one then run out-of-bounds to the backside of the loading zone.
+The fall triggers on this screen are only 1 pixel wide, so one idea is to try to bypass them then run out-of-bounds to the backside of the loading zone.

 ## Desert Island Skip